ibm-cloud-docs/containers/cli-ks-plugin.md

 :    Optional: The file path for the corresponding client key that is used to connect to the remote logging service.

 `--policy POLICY`
 :    Optional: The type of policy that is used for auditing.
 Use `default` or `verbose`.
-Note that the `verbose` policy type audits a larger number of API transactions, which may impact cluster performance, and is only recommended for occasional use.
+Note that the `verbose` policy type audits a larger number of API transactions, which might impact cluster performance, and is only recommended for occasional use.

 `-q`
 :    Optional: Do not show the message of the day or update reminders.